biqmind-cloudnative/cape-ansible/README.md

 # Try CAPE SAAS for FREE

-**How to Deploy**
+### Install CAPE

-> Do the below steps as "root" user in the machine where you want to deploy.
-Choose from option 1 or 2 below
+> There are 2 options for installing CAPE.
+Follow one of the options below as "root" user on the machine that you want to deploy to.

 Option 1:

-Do you want to access CapeUI with local private IP env.
+Access CAPE GUI with a local private IP env.

->   Eg: If you and your VM is at home and you want Private IP like 192.168.1.7 to access
+>   Eg: You and your VM are at home and you want to access using a private IP e.g., 192.168.1.7

 ```bash
 curl https://raw.githubusercontent.com/cape-sh/cape-k3s-ansible-deployment/master/script/capesaaPvtIP.sh > capesaaPvtIP.sh
 sh capesaaPvtIP.sh
 ```

 Option 2:

-Do you want to access CapeUI with Public IP env.
+Access CAPE GUI with a public IP env.

->   Eg: If your VM is on cloud and have public ip like 13.103.25.99
+>   Eg: Your VM is in the cloud and has a public IP e.g., 13.103.25.99

 ```bash
 curl  https://raw.githubusercontent.com/cape-sh/cape-k3s-ansible-deployment/master/script/capesaasPubIP.sh > capesaasPubIP.sh
 sh capesaasPubIP.sh
 ```
 ---

-### Now access the CAPE GUI
+### Access the CAPE GUI

-Service may take 1-5 mins to come up based on server config and internet bandwidth.
+The service may take 1-5 mins to come up based on the server config and the internet bandwidth.

 > URL